 Nearby hiking trails can provide an outdoor adventure if that’s what you’re in the mood for.
 Popular hikes in Montecito include Hot Spring Canyon Trailhead, Tangerine Falls, Buena Vista Trailhead, and many more.
 Ganna Walska Lotusland is a beautiful botanical garden in Montecito that is home to over 3,000 plants from all over the world.

 Montecito is also home to high-fashion boutiques and designer shops if you want to drop some cash during your stay in Santa Barbara.
 From home interiors at Maison K to cool-girl fashion at Jenni Kayne’s, there’s a shopping destination for everyone in Montecito.

-Stop at Jeannine’s for brunch or Ca’ Dario Montecito for Italian when you get hungry.
-Montecito is full of fine dinings, like Lucky’s, an upscale steakhouse serving surf and turf with an old Hollywood glamour and elegance.
+Stop at Jeannine’s for brunch or Ca’ Dario Montecito for Italian when hungry.
+Montecito is full of fine dining, like Lucky’s, an upscale steakhouse serving surf and turf with an old Hollywood glamour and elegance.

 If you’re open to exploring Santa Barbara and all its unique cities and neighborhoods, the beach town of Montecito must be on your list.
 It may not have the most tourist attractions, but you’ll experience a quieter, more refined city area and appreciate its splendor even more.

 It’s no secret that Montecito’s hotel selection is grand, and you’ll pay for the quality you receive.
 However, there are affordable options in the area if you’re compelled to stay here while you visit Santa Barbara.
 Here are the best hotels in Montecito.

 - Budget Hotel in Montecito: Coast Village Inn – Coast Village Inn is near the beach, has a restaurant and bar on-site, and has convenient bike rentals.
 Guests will enjoy free coffee, a fitness center, and much more.